 Please read all our guidance below and watch our safety videos so you can know what to expect at the race.

 We have approval from the Safety Advisory Group for Events (SAGE) for this new event format which is hugely exciting, and we feel is a real testament to the seriousness that we approach our events.
 This SAGE is local version of the national team that advises the government on safety.
 On the board are Public Health England, police, ambulance service and all council departments within Bath and North East Somerset Council.
 This is the highest level of approval an event can receive, it serves as the strongest signal that an event can have that we are doing things right.
-Whilst you read the event plan below, some of the format will be new, some things have changed, but this is absolutely the only way an event can be held right now.

 Each event may have subtle differences, but in general all event currently planned and open for registrations will follow the same format and rules as set out below.

 Unless noted otherwise, we are not insuring the events with UK Athletics so your results will not be on their websites.
 Where we have an accredited and officially measured route, we will still be using these same routes so you can have full confidence in your official time.
 We are using an specialist event insurance company to insure the events.

 If the roadmap published in Feb plays out, then our 2nd May Two Tunnels race will see runners start in groups 6.
 Cheddar on 12th/13th June in groups of 30.
 Lacock on 27th June, and future races should be back to normal with waves up to 150 runners.